batrlatom/udacityP3/README.md

 # 5. Overfitting reduction
 The model contains dropout layer in order to reduce overfitting.
 I used 50% dropout prob rate.
 Second technique to prevent overfitting was to augment sourced data.
-Data was randomly rotated and translated, along with the adding random shadow and brightness.
+Data was randomly rotated and translated.
 Model was trained on datasets over both tracks.